antunescarles/wishart-moments-calculator/package/WishartMoments/README.md

-# Firs version of the Wishart Moments package
+# Wishart Moments Package

-This is a fist version.
+This is a package for computing the symbolic expressions of all the invariant Wishart moments of a given order.